 Language and Literacy

-College description: The MA in Language and Literacy prepares graduate students for careers as teachers of adults in both college and pre-college classrooms.To earn the L L MA, a student must complete ten three-credit graduate courses In addition, a student must fulfill the CCNY English Department foreign language requirement for graduate students.Introduction to Language Theories and Models of Literacy Second Language Acquisition Adult Learners of Language and LiteracyThese classes will be selected by the student in consultation with the MA program Director.Electives may be selected from English Department offerings with approvals from the MA in Language and Literacy and the Graduate English Program Director or the MA in Literature Director.Before the M.A. degree can be earned, a foreign language translation exam must be passed.
+College description: The MA in Language and Literacy prepares graduate students for careers as teachers of adults in both college and pre-college classrooms.To earn the L L MA, a student must complete ten three-credit graduate courses In addition, a student must fulfill the CCNY English Department foreign language requirement for graduate students.Introduction to Language Theories and Models of Literacy Second Language Acquisition Adult Learners of Language and LiteracyBefore the M.A. degree can be earned, a foreign language translation exam must be passed.
 Alternatively, students may fulfill the foreign language requirement by successfully completing specially designated language courses.In 1975, Mina Shaughnessy initiated this program as an MA in Teaching College English.
 The program was reconceived and renamed MA in Language and Literacy by Marilyn Sternglass in collaboration with Cynthia O'Nore in 1986.
 Today, the MA in Language and Literacy draws on the important legacies of Mina Shaughnessy and Marilyn Sternglass by including their scholarship in courses and acknowledging their contributions to Composition Rhetoric and Basic Writing.

 Admissions USC Dornsife, College of Letters, Arts and Sciences